Adriwin06/Ultimate-CommonUI-Menu-System/README.md

 ## Known Bugs
   - Bloom Size Scale, Lumen GI Scene Lighting Update Speed, Lumen GI Final Gather Lighting Update Speed, Exposure EV100 Min, Exposure EV100 Max, AO Power and AO Quality settings are not working.
 The issue stems from these variables not being assigned to a pin in a "Make PostProcessSettings" node, because the pin doesn't show up, despite checking the "Show pin" box.
 It seems like it is an Engine bug.
+  - There is issues with Ray Tracing Shadows, RTXDI and Restir UI compatibility, where some of thses settings overwrite others.
+Right now it's a mess but I will fix it later.

 ## To do
   - Add other settings like audio device, audio mode, color blind mode, etc